What is a CV?

 Then, mention your education and qualifications.
 This includes any relevant courses or certifications you’ve completed and any formal education you’ve received.
 Ensure that your CV is well-formatted, easy to read, and error-free.

-How to write a CV for a job in retail
+How to make a CV for a job in retail

 To write a CV for a job in retail, start with a strong personal statement that highlights your skills, experience, and career aspirations.
 Emphasise your relevant experience, education, and skills.